COURSE UNIT TITLE

 Course Policies and Rules

-Homework and research report will be considered in evaluation.
+Homework report and attendance will be additionally considered in evaluation.

 Contact Details for the Lecturer(s)